-Daily upper limit for supplemental phosphorus intake: 3 g (3000 mg/day)
+The daily upper limit for supplemental phosphorus intake: 3 g (3000 mg/day)

 Phosphorus deficiency is rare but may develop in some conditions (alcoholism and diabetes).
-Symptoms are rickets in children, delayed teeth growth and in adults stiff joint, bone pain, weakness, irregular breathing, and more.
+Symptoms are rickets in children, delayed teeth growth, and in adults stiff joint, bone pain, weakness, irregular breathing, and more.

 Phosphorus (P) drug interactions:

 - Antacids based on aluminum hydroxide interfere with the absorption of phosphorus, building aluminum phosphate.